Protecting Canada’s Health Care

 (Note: The CBC article mistakenly listed this ruling as being made by the Supreme Court of Canada).

 Dr Day has not yet indicated whether he will appeal to the Supreme Court of Canada, but that seems likely.
-Given the case has cost him (Day and the Clinic) hundreds of thousands of dollars to this point it seems his supporters have deep pockets who would prefer to see the standards of the Canada and B.C.
+Given the case has cost him (Day and the Clinic) hundreds of thousands of dollars to this point, it seems his supporters have deep pockets and would prefer to see the standards of Canada and B.C.
 Health Acts, overturned.

 A telling side effect of public health being squeezed out by the private system surfaced during the current pandemic.
-While the US private system has realized windfall profits over the past eighteen months, the public system has struggled for funding.
-As a consequence, a broad cross section of disadvantaged in the US have born the brunt of poor outcomes (lack of access to care and disproportionate number of deaths).
+While the U.S. private system has realized windfall profits over the past eighteen months, the public system has struggled for funding.
+Consequently, a broad cross-section of disadvantaged in the U.S. has born the brunt of poor outcomes (lack of access to care and a disproportionate number of deaths).
 Link: A struggle for funding.

-This is a troubling outcome for a nation that spends three times as much on health care as does as the average of other G7 nations and over twice as much as Canada.
+This is a troubling outcome for a nation that spends three times as much on health care as the average G7 nation and over twice as much as Canada.
 (Chart Below) A video from the same source as the introductory video provides an overview.
-(US health care system explained) Following is another dreadful outcome of life and death in the US health care system, another statistic the leaves the US as an outlier in the G7.
+(U.S. health care system explained) Following is another dreadful outcome of life and death in the U.S. health care system, another statistic that leaves the U.S. as an outlier in the G7.

 “In February 2021, The Lancet published a long critique of the U.S. pandemic performance.
-By then 450,000 Americans had died.
-The Lancet pointed out that if the COVID death rate in the United States had simply tracked the the average of the other six G7 nations, 180,000 of those people would still be alive.
+By then, 450,000 Americans had died.
+The Lancet pointed out that if the COVID death rate in the United States had tracked the average of the other G7 nations, 180,000 of those people would still be alive.
 “Missing Americans” they called them.” (p.XV, “The Premonition” by Michael Lewis, A Pandemic story.
-(Summary of the book) Given the trend in the US from February 2021, to September 2021, the final outcome is likely to be far worse.
+(Summary of the book) Given the trend in the U.S. from February 2021 to September 2021, the outcome is likely to be far worse.

-Another article, How Canada compares to other countries on Covid-19 cases and deaths, provides an excellent background material which the author outlines how many of the challenges faced in Canada are related to cut-backs in health care funding.
-On that front, it is noted that 85% of the Covid-19 deaths in Canada occurred in Long Term Care facilities.
+Another article, How Canada compares to other countries on Covid-19 cases and deaths, provides excellent background material in which the author outlines how many of the challenges faced in Canada are related to cutbacks in health care funding.
+On that front, 85% of the Covid-19 deaths in Canada occurred in Long Term Care facilities.

-4. The Canadian political party promises for expanded health care funding in 2022 and following
+4. The Canadian political party promises expanded health care funding in 2022 and following

-While election promises are always subject to back-tracking, it is important to at least have some idea of how each party intends to hold the provinces accountable for funds received.
-In this battle, the Conservative Leader, “… Erin O’Toole has vowed to “never challenge” provincial laws, a sweeping statement that carries potential implications in areas ranging from abortion access to secession rights, marking a sharp break from the Liberal tack.”
+While election promises are always subject to back-tracking, it is essential to have some idea of how each party intends to hold the provinces accountable for funds received.
+In this battle, the Conservative Leader, “… Erin O’Toole, has vowed to “never challenge” provincial laws, a sweeping statement that carries potential implications in areas ranging from abortion access to secession rights, marking a sharp break from the Liberal tack.”
 And, of course, this would extend to holding provinces accountable public health care dollars.

-We must all pay attention and take action where we can in this evolving story.
+We must all pay attention and take action in this evolving story.

 Harold McNeill